christinesangphet/deep-learning-project/modeling/README.md

 ## Model Evaluation
-This folder contains notebooks for training neural network models, tuning them, and testing their performance.
+This folder contains notebooks for training and tuning neural network models to classify song lyrics, as well as testing their performance.
 Below is a brief description of each notebook included in this folder:

 #### Descriptions